giovannabloise/bioinformats/fasta/README.md

 As a text-based file, depending on the file size, you can open FASTA files with text-editors like Notepad, Sublime.

-If you don't have such apps, you can open this file in a bash terminal using `cat.
+If you don't have such apps, you can open this file in a bash terminal using `cat`.

 ```bash
 cat file.fa